A Mums Perspective

 Learn how others are using food to help manage and recover from other medical conditions by listening to episode 15.

-Recovery After Stroke podcast, helping you go from where you are to where you’d rather be.
+Recovery After Stroke podcast, helps you go from where you are to where you’d rather be.

-Hello everybody and welcome to another episode of Recovery After Stroke podcast.
+Hello everybody and welcome to another episode of the Recovery After Stroke podcast.
 I’m really excited today I’ve got a very special guest.
 And today my guest is Cara Comini, Cara lives in Montana, USA.
 With three young children.
-They enjoy the sunshine, swimming, fun day trips with food pack to bring along and hanging out with family.
+They enjoy the sunshine, swimming, fun day trips with food packs to bring along, and hanging out with family.